craigmulligan/website/content/posts/deno-demo.md

 [The code](https://github.com/hobochild/deno-demo) is fairly self explanatory.
 It's a [multi-stage docker build](https://github.com/hobochild/deno-demo/Dockerfile) for a bare-bones `oak` server (comparable to node.js's express).
 There are 3 useful make targets.

-1. `make size_uncompressed` - this will give you the [ondisk](ondisk) size of the image.
+1. `make size_uncompressed` - this will give you the ondisk size of the image.

-The on disk size comes out a 53.3mb (30mb of this is your executable) the rest is the apline image.
+The on disk size comes out a **53.3mb** (30mb of this is your executable) the rest is the apline image.
 (Node apline image is 116MB)

 1. `make size_compressed` - This will give you the gzipped image size which should be comparable to what you'd pull from a registry.

-The compressed size comes in at 21mb, the node.js apline image by comparison is 38.93 MB
+The compressed size comes in at **21mb**, the node.js apline image by comparison is 38.93 MB

 1. `make run` - run the server.